eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

       ]
       ```

-{% include warning.html content="Please be aware that placeholders put into the `"model-placeholders"` attribute/property
+{% include warning.html content="Please be aware that placeholders put into the `\"model-placeholders\"` attribute/property
     of a Thing/Feature may be used in TM placeholders and therefore are not
     protected by any authorization check based on the Thing's [Policy](basic-policy.html) as TDs are available for all
     authenticated users which know the Thing ID."